big-data-lab-umbc/aws-automation/cpu-example/Boto_based_single_CPU_example_with_docker.md

-# Boto Based Execution without Docker
+# Boto Based Execution on a Single CPU without Docker

 ## Command line automation via Boto
 Follow steps below for automating single machine computation.
 For distributed machine computation, see README on each example's sub-folder.